10 – Head Injury

 # 6 – Mailman

-It didn’t take long for Soundgarden to become one of the most popular bands of the nineties, but with their 1994 opus, Superunknown, they were now international stars.
-It was the album that defined them as the most mutable of the grunge acts; they were all over the map on this record, stylistically.
-But Mailman is one of the few songs on the album that featured the bands older method digging its way to the surface.
-The song’s meaning is interesting because Cornell had said before that it was about a disgruntled worker going crazy and killing his boss, but the lyrics read like they’re about an ex-lover.
+It didn’t take long for Soundgarden to become one of the most popular bands of the nineties, but with their 1994 opus Superunknown, they became international stars.
+It was the album that defined them as the most mutable of the grunge acts; they were all over the stylistic map on this record.
+But Mailman is one of the few songs on the album that features the band’s older method, bringing it to the surface.
+The song’s meaning is interesting because Cornell had said before that it was about a disgruntled worker who goes crazy and kills his boss, but the lyrics read as if they’re about an ex-lover.

 # 5 – Gun

 Here’s some more slow-burning horsepower that shares a smidgen of thrash influence.
-The meaning in the lyrics speaks on an anarchist level, where the sick gains of the ones who control society are overthrown by the gun that represents truth and rebellion; very Rage Against the Machine-esque.
-Kim Tayil also does the song some much-needed justice by ripping a mean solo towards the breakdown in the middle.
+The meaning in the lyrics speaks on an anarchist level, where the gains of the sick who control society are overthrown by the gun that represents truth and rebellion; very Rage Against the Machine-esque.
+Kim Tayil also does the song some much-needed justice by ripping a mean solo during the mid-breakdown.

 # 4 – Slaves & Bulldozers

-Now it’s time to mention some songs from their breakout album, Badmotorfinger, released in 1991; this was one of the albums that revolutionized grunge, and it’s pretty obvious why.
-The album helped Soundgarden usher their way into the good company of other well-established rock acts of that period; so much so that they were touring with the likes of Guns N Roses, Skid Row, Faith No More, The Red Hot Chili Peppers, and Pearl Jam.
-Slaves & Bulldozers is an excellent deep track cut that really showcases the progressive metal side of the band.
+Now it’s time to mention some songs from their breakout album, Badmotorfinger, released in 1991.
+This album revolutionized grunge, and it’s pretty obvious why.
+The album helped Soundgarden join the ranks of other well-established rock acts of the period, to the point that they were touring with the likes of Guns N’ Roses, Skid Row, Faith No More, the Red Hot Chili Peppers, and Pearl Jam.
+Slaves & Bulldozers is an excellent deep-cut track that really showcases the band’s progressive metal side.

 # 3 – Spoonman